R&D Tax Credits for Startups – What You Need to Know

 Begin by carefully documenting every business expense over the year.
 Accurate paperwork is crucial to determining which expenses are eligible for the R&D tax credit.
 This meticulous recordkeeping will help speed up the creation of supporting materials for your application.

 Engage with a tax professional to discuss your research activities, product development, and team structure.
-Provide them with the necessary documentation to assist in accurately calculating your eligible R&D credits.
+Provide them with the necessary documentation to accurately calculate your eligible R&D credits.

-• Form 6765 (Credit for Increasing Research Activities): This form is required for claiming the Research and Development Tax Credit.
+• Form 6765 (Credit for Increasing Research Activities): This form is required to claim the Research and Development Tax Credit.
 It has to be filed along with your annual corporation tax return.
 You are required to submit detailed evidence to support your claim.

 • Form 8974 (Qualified Small Business Payroll Tax Credit to Increase Research Activities): If you are entitled to apply the credit against payroll tax bills, please submit this form with your yearly tax returns.